Monday, December 31, 2012

 Fearless

-I was (please note the was) afraid of the dark--as a child and also as an adult.
-I was married, with children and approaching my 30's when my fear of darkness came to an ugly head.
-My husband's job was demanding more and more travel, that meant nights away and believe me when I tell you--that meant nights of no sleeping for me.
-The dark circles under my eyes should have given this phobia away, however, I hid my fear well.
+I was (please note the "was") afraid of the dark--as a child and as an adult.
+I was married, with children, and approaching my 30s when my fear of darkness came to an ugly head.
+My husband's job was demanding more and more travel, which meant nights away — and believe me when I tell you, that meant nights of no sleep for me.
+The dark circles under my eyes should have given this phobia away; however, I hid my fear well.
 Not from my husband, of course, he found out early on about my fears.
 They pretty much consumed me.
-I am very thankful that he did not ridicule me--instead if I needed to use the bathroom in the middle of the night, he would get up and turn the light on for me.
-I was that afraid of the dark.
-Never could a room be completely without light, there always had to be a small crack left to illuminate the darkness that surrounded me at night.
+I am very thankful that he did not ridicule me — instead, if I needed to use the bathroom in the middle of the night, he would get up and turn the light on for me.
+I was afraid of the dark.
+Never could a room be completely without light; there always had to be a small crack left to illuminate the darkness that surrounded me at night.
 When darkness fell, my terror came alive.
 I do not know why.
 I have no answer.
-It just happened and had been happening from the time I was a small child.
+It just happened, and it had been happening since I was a small child.
 It might have come from a movie or television show.
 My guess is as good as yours.
-I do know though, that is was real and it was terrifying and it was taking over my life--this horrible fear of the dark.
+I do know, though, that it was real and it was terrifying, and it was taking over my life--this horrible fear of the dark.

-At that time I was attending a women's Bible study at my church.
-As I sat there week after week being taught about God answering prayers, about healing, and miracles etc, I began to wonder--would He answer my prayer?
+At that time, I was attending a women's Bible study at my church.
+As I sat there week after week, being taught about God answering prayers, about healing, and about miracles, etc., I began to wonder — would He answer my prayer?
 Would He deliver me from this horrible fear of mine?
-Would He even care enough--after all who was I to even ask?
-One day those questions were fiercely bubbling up inside of me and as we were asked if we had any prayer needs before I could grab my hand back down, it shot up into the air and I blurted out--please pray for me!
+Would he even care enough--after all, who was I to even ask?
+One day, those questions were fiercely bubbling up inside of me, and as we were asked if we had any prayer needs before I could grab my hand back down, it shot up into the air, and I blurted out--Please pray for me!
 I began to sob as I told them about my fear of the dark.
 I was mortified that I had just shared my darkest secret.
 My shame.
-After all I was a Christian, wasn't I?
+After all, I was a Christian, wasn't I?
 Where was my faith?
 Where was my trust in God?
 I just knew they were judging me.

 I went home that day feeling as if a huge weight had been lifted off my shoulders, but I can't lie.
 I wondered what nightfall would bring.
 My husband was on a business trip once again.
-So, that night I opened my Bible to the book of Psalms chapter 91 and I read it and then laid it opened on my nightstand--
+So, that night I opened my Bible to the book of Psalms chapter 91, and I read it and then laid it open on my nightstand--

 Psalm 91